veniamin-ilmer/better-standards/README.md

 Georgistic taxes will tax monopolistic assets (Land, electromagnetic spectrum, copyright/patents), causing owners to use the resource more efficiently.
 It has positive externalities.

-Why we haven't switched yet: Land would be signficantly cheaper if people had to pay high taxes for its ownership.
+**Why we haven't switched yet**: Land would be signficantly cheaper if people had to pay high taxes for its ownership.
 Current land owners wouldn't like that.
 And Land owners are powerful.

 ## Welfare